 CBD oil contains a high percentage of CBD (Cannabidiol).
 On the contrary, Cannabis oil contains a high percentage of THC (Tetrahydrocannabinol).
 That’s why cannabis oil is also known as THC oil.
 Both of these compounds, CBD and THC are extracted from the cannabis plant.
 In simple terms, CBD oil does not get you high as it has a low percentage of THC but offers you many health benefits.

-It is one of the best medications to relieve chronic pain, dealing with depression, reduce anxiety, and alleviate cancer symptoms.
+It is one of the best medications to relieve chronic pain, deal with depression, reduce anxiety, and alleviate cancer symptoms.
 CBD oil is legal in all the US states as it does not contain THC.

 Wait, Does That Mean You Feel High With Cannabis Oil?